 Take one teaspoon of psyllium seed powder morning and evening.
 Mixed in lukewarm water, it becomes like Jell-O. This powder will hasten the elimination of toxins from your colon and help to prevent headaches and dizziness for most healthy people.
 Alfalfa tablets can help control bad breath and cleanse the system.
 Two tablets at a time can be taken several times a day.

 During your fast, you may have your struggles, discomforts, spiritual victories and failures.
-In the morning you may feel like you are on top of the world, but by evening you may be wrestling with the flesh-sorely tempted to raid the refrigerator and counting how many more days are left in your fast.
-This is especially true if you are new at fasting.
+In the morning, you may feel like you are on top of the world, but by evening you may be wrestling with the flesh — sorely tempted to raid the refrigerator and counting how many more days are left in your fast.
+This is especially true if you are new to fasting.
 To counteract temptations like these, take extra time with the Lord.
 Step outside for some fresh air and talk to Him as you walk along.
 And in the process, always keep on sipping water or juice frequently during your waking hours.

 Next: Finishing Your Fast